 Nathan has also released four solo recordings of experimental pop music on the boutique labels Sonig, Tigerbeat6, Skipp and Tomlab.
 He was a pioneer in mixing pop songwriting with glitchy electronics, using an intuitive harmonic language informed by classical, jazz and experimental music.
 Pitchfork called his solo music "daring, but highly listenable."
 In the early 2000s Nathan frequently performed at New York City venues like Tonic and the Knitting Factory.
 In 2008 he was commissioned by Yamaha to write music for an experimental instrument called the Tenori-On, joining artists such as To Rococo Rot and Pole on an American and European tour that included a stop at Berlin’s legendary club Berghain.
 Nathan has also collaborated with other artists, appearing on albums by French group DAT Politics, German duo Mouse on Mars, and the American band Dirty Projectors.
 He has also done remixes for Helado Negro and an installation with artist Neil Goldberg.
 His recent interests include improvising on a modular synthesizer system.

 A classically trained composer, Nathan received a Ph.D. in music composition from Princeton and also received degrees from the Yale School of Music, The Royal Conservatory in The Netherlands and Bowdoin College.
 Awards include a Charles Ives Fellowship from the American Academy of Arts and Letters, several ASCAP Morton Gould Awards, and a Naumburg Fellowship from Princeton.
 His composition teachers were Louis Andriessen, Paul Lansky, Steve Mackey, Martin Bresnick, Ezra Laderman and Elliott Schwartz.
 He was a featured composer for the 2014 Ecstatic Music Festival and has also written pieces for the Now Ensemble, The Boston Modern Orchestra Project, the Princeton Laptop Orchestra, and others.
 His work has been featured on NPR’s Performance Today.
-Nathan is an Adjunct Professor at the College of Charleston, where he has taught a wide range of courses, including Music Theory, Audio Recording and Production, History of the Recording Industry, and History of Hip Hop.
+Nathan is an Adjunct Professor at the College of Charleston, where he has taught a wide range of courses, including Music Theory, Audio Recording and Production, History of the Electronic Music, and History of Hip Hop.

 If you’d like to work together on a project, please get in touch.